Early access programme services

 A digital platform for clinicians

-We will ensure healthcare professionals are properly validated and given access to our online ordering portals: Sciensus Axcess and Sciensus Connect Registered HCPs will be able to view documentation for the access program including product information and any relevant training materials.
+We will ensure healthcare professionals are properly validated and given access to our online ordering portals: Sciensus Axcess and Sciensus Connect Registered HCPs will be able to view documentation for the access programme including product information and any relevant training materials.

 An established supply chain